joecare99/CSharp/CSharpBible/MVVM_Tutorial/ReadMe.md

 How to open and use (System)-common dialogs

 ## Lession 21: Buttons
-Use Converter to change the color, and the BaseViewModel.CommandCanExecureBinding to update the Properties.
+Use Converter to change the color, and the BaseViewModel.CommandCanExecureBinding to update the Properties. <br />
-It's a game: goal to set all buttons to green.
+It's a game: goal to set all buttons to green.<br />
 <img width="270" alt="MVVM_21_Buttons" src="https://raw.githubusercontent.com/joecare99/CSharp/master/CSharpBible/Resources/MVVM_21_Buttons.PNG"><br />

 ## Lession 22: WpfCap
-Use Converter to change the color, and the BaseViewModel.CommandCanExecureBinding to update the Properties.
+Use Converter to change the color, and the BaseViewModel.CommandCanExecureBinding to update the Properties.<br />
-It's a game: goal to sort all colors of the tiles.
+It's a game: goal to sort all colors of the tiles.<br />
 <img width="270" alt="MVVM_22_WpfCap" src="https://raw.githubusercontent.com/joecare99/CSharp/master/CSharpBible/Resources/MVVM_22_WpfCap.PNG"><br />

 ## Lession 31: Validation of values